 Our city exceeds national trends for growth in tech, expanding the local industry roughly 28 percent during 2019—well above the 17 percent national average and the tenth-highest growth rate in the study.

 “It shows that there are more tech opportunities [in Dallas],” says Smith.
 “We’re not seeing those go to women, and we’re not seeing women who do get those jobs being paid the same as men.”

-Kristy Bonner, director of IT at Irving-based NCH Corporation, has seen the low representation of women in the local technology sector first hand.
+Kristy Bonner, a tech executive who serves as vice president of DFW Alliance of Technology and Women, has seen the low representation of women in the local technology sector first hand.

 “I think some of it is a pipeline issue because I would love to hire more women, and I just simply can’t get candidates in the door,” says Bonner.